-WHAT'S NEW WHAT'S VEW DIRECTIVE EXPLANATION REGERENSE 6.
-Family 17.0 A sole support parent, or a ➤ Directive assists workers in reviewing support Support - participant with children whose arrangements of applicants and participants as part of 7 absent parent is not a member of determining eligibility. the benefit unit, continues to be ➤ For more specific information regarding the Family cligible as long as she or he is Support Worker program, please refer to the Family Support making efforts to obtain Worker manual. compensation to which he or she (Pg.
-1) or his or her dependants may be ➤ As a condition of eligibility, a person must be making entitled (i.e. support, maintenance, reasonable effort to obtain compensation or realize any alimony). financial resource to which he or she or his or her dependant may be entitled.
+REFERENCE EXPLANATION nily 17.0 A sole support parent, or a narticinant with children whose Directive assists workers in reviewing support arrangements of applicants and participants as part of noqque absent parent is not a member of determining eligibility. . the benefit unit, continues to be For more specific information regarding the Family - cligible as long as she or he is Support Worker program, please refer to the Family Support making efforts to obtain Worker manual. compensation to which he or she (Pg.
+1) or his or her dependants may be ► As a condition of eligibility, a person must be making entitled (i.e. support, maintenance, reasonable effort to obtain compensation or realize any alimony). financial resource to which he or she or his or her dependant may be entitled.
 Therefore, the Administrator must be A participant may be requested to satisfied that a person is taking action, where appropriate, to assign their support to the Minister obtain support payments. to ensure that the Minister is (Pg.
-7) compensated for supporting the ➤ Term "Family Support Worker" (FSW) replaces "Parental participant while the participant is Support Worker (PSW). not receiving support which is ➤ Administrator must designate someone to complete the owed to them. functions of a FSW. ➤ Also see Directive 48 - Delegation of Authority.
-Delivery agents are expected to ensure that arrears owing to the government are protected.
-(Pgs.
+7) compensated for supporting the Term "Family Support Worker" (FSW) replaces "Parental participant while the participant is Support Worker (PSW). not receiving support which is Administrator must designate someone to complete the owed to them. functions of a FSW. ► Also see Directive 48 - Delegation of Authority.
+Delivery agents are expected to ensure that arrears owing to the government are protected. - (Pgs.
 4, 5)

-WIN STEHN DIRECTIVE - INTEKE EXPLANATION 7.
-Dependent children 0.81 All children under the age of 18 years who are in full-time school attendance or a program approved by the administrator, reside with the applicant or participant, and the applicant, participant or spouse in the benefit unit is the child's parent shall be included as a dependent child in the calculation of assistance.
-(Pg.2) ➤ A dependent child is a natural or adoptive child who resides in the same dwelling with one or more parent(s) who receives the Child Tax Benefit or is eligible to receive the Child tax benefit or has primary care and control of the child. ➤ Joint custody no longer determines which parent is eligible to have child on their budget. ➤ In making the determination see questionnaire in Directive 30- Calculating Assistance.
-(Pgs.
-10, 11) ➤ If over the age of 16 and s\he is making satisfactory progress with his or her studies or program or is unable to attend school because of physical or mental disability there is eligibility. ➤ A single person under 16 is not considered an adult and cannot be considered for the purpose of granting assistance in their own right.
-(Pgs.
-3, 4) B. Applicants under Age 18 19.0 Financial assistance shall not be paid directly to young people under age 18.
-Under exceptional circumstances, for example, youth who are in abusive situations, or where parents have withdrawn their support, and only if the young person is attending school or an approved alternative learning program, financial assistance may be provided on his or her behalf, but it shall be managed by an agency, trustee, guardian or similar person. ▶ Assistance MUST be trusteed to someone who will distribute the funds in a time and manner that meets the needs of the child. ▶ Special circumstances determine eligibility. ▶ Special circumstances are not limited to just single people will also be applied to dependent children with dependents and couples. ▶ Must be in full-time attendance at a school or institution approved by the Director or in a course of education or training approved by the Administrator.
-(Pg.4)
+WILLI'S NEW DIRECTIVE REFERENCE RIVELANATION 7.
+Dependent children 18.0 All children under the age of 18 years who are in full-time school attendance or a program approved by the administrator, reside with the applicant or participant, and the applicant, participant or spouse in the benefit unit is the child's parent shall be included as a dependent child in the calculation of assistance.
+(Pg.2) A dependent child is a natural or adoptive child who resides in the same dwelling with one or more parent(s) who receives the Child tax benefit or is eligible to receive the Child tax benefit or has primary care and control of the child.
+Joint custody no longer determines which parent is eligible to have child on their budget.
+In making the determination see questionnaire in Directive 30- Calculating Assistance.
+If over the age of 16 and she is making satisfactory progress with his or her studies or program or is unable to attend school because of physical or mental disability there is eligiblity.
+A single person under 16 is not considered an adult and cannot be considered for the purpose of granting assistance in their own right.
+B. Applicants under Age 18 0.61 Financial assistance shall not be paid directly to young people under age 18.
+Under exceptional circumstances, for example, youth who are in abusive situations, or where parents have withdrawn their support, and only if the young person is attending school or an approved alternative learning program, financial assistance may be provided on his or her behalf, but it shall be managed by an agency, trustee, guardian or similar person.
+(Pg.3) Assistance MUST be trusteed to someone who will distribute the funds in a time and manner that meets the needs of the child.
+Special circumstances determine eligibility.
+Special circumstances are not limited to just single people - will also be applied to dependent children with dependents and couples.
+Must be in full-time attendance at a school or institution approved by the Director or in a course of education or training approved by the Administrator.